Fintech Boom Continues but Needs Better Regulation – World Bank Report

 The Fintech revolution

-As described in the report, Fintech has seen explosive growth since the open banking initiatives in the EU and UK in 2018, but the COVID-19 pandemic gave it a big boost.
-The move to cashless payments for hygiene purposes, coupled with increased online spending during prolonged lockdowns, brought Fintech to the attention of many new customers.
+As described in the report, fintech has seen explosive growth since the open banking initiatives in the EU and UK in 2018, but the COVID-19 pandemic gave it a big boost.
+The move to cashless payments for hygiene purposes, coupled with increased online spending during prolonged lockdowns, brought fintech to the attention of many new customers.

-Driven also by mobile devices, better communications networks and low-cost computing and data storage, Fintech has boomed.
+Driven also by mobile devices, better communications networks and low-cost computing and data storage, fintech has boomed.
 Old ways of doing business (in particular credit-scoring, real-time payments and catering to under-served SMEs) have been swept away - arguably not before time.

 That's especially true of customer relationships, with potentially no single 'owner' of a customer in the traditional banking sense.
-Banks may step into the background in some cases, acting as the fundamental infrastructure while Fintech firms sign up customers who don't even know or care what lies beneath.
+Banks may step into the background in some cases, acting as the fundamental infrastructure, while fintech firms sign up customers who don't even know or care what lies beneath.

 Crypto's role: good or bad?

-It's clear that crypto is seen by the report's authors as the fly in the Fintech ointment, yet also the potential salvation of monetary systems everywhere.
+It's clear that crypto is seen by the report's authors as the fly in the fintech ointment, yet also the potential salvation of monetary systems everywhere.
 On the one had, 'unregulated' crypto-assets threaten to reduce the legal and practical influence and control maintained by banking institutions and financial regulators.

 On the other hand, central bank digital currencies (CBDCs) could be tremendously helpful in streamlining wholesale banking transactions, although introducing them into retail banking markets could cause serious upheaval.